vlang/v/vlib/x/vweb/README.md

 vweb has a number of utility methods that make it easier to handle requests and send responses.
 These methods are available on `vweb.Context` and directly on your own context struct if you embed `vweb.Context`.
-Below are some of te most used methods, look at the [standard library documentation](https://modules.vlang.io/) to see them all.
+Below are some of the most used methods, look at the [standard library documentation](https://modules.vlang.io/) to see them all.

 ### Request methods